ducduy9304/Bird-Species-Classification-By-Song/README.md

-# Bird clef 2023 project detect bird species by song using EfficientNet + LSTM and GRU pretrain
+# BirdCLEF 2023 challenge detect bird species by song using EfficientNet + LSTM and GRU pretrain